File Lookup Transformation¶

 8. On the next window, you will see various Lookup Options.

 Multiple Matches Found Option: This option provides the flexibility to choose the output value, if more than one matches are found for a single value in your lookup file.
 The option expands into a drop-down list where you can select one from the following three options:

-- Return First: It will return the first matched value found.
+- Return First: Will return the first matched value found.

-- Return Last: It will return the last value among all the matched values.
+- Return Last: Will return the last value among all the matched values.

-- Return All: It will return all the values in the lookup file that match a source value.
+- Return All: Will return all the values in the lookup file that match a source value.